Bookmark the New Website www.ochlsouthhoa.com

 All re-roofing projects require a permit from the City of Mukilteo (website link).

-If You are removing trees, you might need a permit from the City of Mukilteo (website link).
+If you are removing trees, you might need a permit from the City of Mukilteo (website link) based on the tree size.
+Please make sure to replant new trees per the City of Mukilteo requirement (checklist link).

 Per CC&R's Article 6.13, no trees that are more than six (6) inches in diameter at a point three (3) feet above the ground shall be removed without the prior written consent of the ARC.
 Notwithstanding all of the above, no consent or approval is required for the removal of any trees, regardless of their diameter, that are located within ten (10) feet of a residence.